verbb/social-poster/docs/providers/facebook.md

 ## OAuth Configuration

 1. Go to the [Facebook API Manager](https://developers.facebook.com/apps).
-1. Click the “Add a New App” button to create a new Facebook application.
+1. Click the “Create App” button to create a new Facebook application.
+1. Select **None** as the App Type.
+1. Enter a suitable **Display Name** and create the app.
 1. Once created, go to your application and set up the “Facebook Login” product.
+1. Select **Web** as the type, and enter in the full URL to your site.
+All subsequent steps can be skipped.
 1. Go to **Facebook API Manager → Your App → Facebook Login → Settings**, fill the “Valid OAuth redirect URIs” field with the Redirect URI found in **Craft Control Panel → Settings → Social Poster → Providers → Facebook**, and save.
 1. Go to **Facebook API Manager → Your App → Settings → Basic** and copy the App ID and App Secret to **Craft Control Panel → Settings → Social Poster → Providers → Facebook**, and use them as client ID and client secret values.